northwood-labs/terraform-provider-corefunc/docs/data-sources/url_decode.md

 subcategory: ""
 description: |-
   URLDecode decodes a URL-encoded string.
+  It can decode a wide range of characters, including those beyond the ASCII set.
+  Non-ASCII characters are first interpreted as UTF-8 bytes, then percent-decoded byte-by-byte, ensuring correct decoding of multibyte characters.
   -> This functionality is built into OpenTofu 1.8, but is missing in Terraform 1.9.
   This also provides a 1:1 implementation that can be used with Terratest or other Go code.